Connecting to Google Cloud Services

-- Name your connection - The name of your VXC to be shown in the Megaport Portal.
+- Connection Name – The name of your VXC to be shown in the Megaport Portal.

-- Preferred VLAN - The VLAN for this connection that you will receive via the Megaport.
-This must be a unique VLAN ID on this port and can range from 2 to 4093.
-You can also select the toggle to “untag” this VXC.
-This will remove the VLAN tagging for this connection but will also mean only one VXC can be deployed on this Port.
+- Preferred VLAN – The VLAN for this connection that you will receive via the Port.
+This must be a unique VLAN ID on this Port and can range from 2 to 4093.
+Alternatively, you can click Untag.
+This selection removes the VLAN tagging for this connection but also means that only one VXC can be deployed on this Port.

 - ASN – You must own a registered Publicly routable ASN.

-- MAC Address - MAC address of your device used to peer.
+- MAC Address – The MAC address of your device used to peer.

 To complete the Google Direct Peering process, you need to register with Google.